naturalis/naturalis_data_api/nl.naturalis.nda.docs/PURL service description.rst

 -------------------------
 With the specimen PURL service Naturalis introduces a new type of webservice in the Naturalis webservice portfolio.
 The PURL service is primarly intended for computers to communicate with other computers.

-When referencing Naturalis specimens (e.g. in scientific articles), PURLs should be used in preference to more transient URLs like those from the Naturalis Bioportal.
+When referencing Naturalis specimens, e.g. in scientific articles, PURLs should be used in preference to more transient URLs like those from the Naturalis Bioportal.

 Each PURL is a kind of Persistent Identifier that relies on HTTP.